Make Your Next Trip Extraordinary

 New Airline Rules For Packing Electronics

 Portable power banks can be a travel lifesaver, keeping your devices charged through a long day of sightseeing.
-But the rules around flying with such batteries have recently gotten a bit more complicated.
+But the rules around flying with such batteries have recently gotten more complicated.

 If you fly with a portable battery, know your airline’s policy before you get to the airport, to save yourself the headache of repacking at the check-in desk or gate, or running out of power midflight.
 Click to the articles below for other items that should be on your pre-trip checklist.